-The Festival will award six additional screenings to each of the top three features and top three short films in the Narrative, Documentary and Audience Favorite categories.
-These screenings will take place in each of the six New England states in the months following the conclusion of the Festival.
-The booking and marketing costs of this important additional exposure will be borne by the Middlebury New Filmmakers Festival and includes the payment of an exhibition fee to the winning filmmakers.
+As part of its Vermont Tour, the Festival will award additional screenings, where possible, to each of the top three features and top three short films in the Narrative, Documentary and Audience Favorite categories.
+These screenings will take place in a variety of venues throughout the state of Vermont in the months following the conclusion of the Festival.
+The venue booking and marketing costs of this important additional exposure will be borne by the Middlebury New Filmmakers Festival and includes the payment of an exhibition fee to the winning filmmakers.
 The Festival requires that, as a condition of acceptance into the Festival, the filmmaker allow these additional screenings of his/her work.

 The Middlebury New Filmmakers Festival will take great care in the handling of your entry but will not pay additional charges for originals, masters, or special prints.

 DVD/BluRay screeners will not be returned unless the filmmaker is willing to accept the cost of doing this.
 Please do not send originals or masters.

 If an accepted filmmaker provides a DCP exhibition copy, the Festival will return that copy via FedEx upon request.